lavollmer/blogr-landingpage-lauradev/README.md

 1. **_React Recent Versions_** - I learned that you don't need to import React at the beginning of the file when the React version is more recent.

+Things I needed to work on:
+1. Gradient and overlay of the images
+2. Adding a curve to my background colors and design

 ## Continued development